0CottonBuds/ViewTetherClient/README.md

 # Second-Screen-Client

-Second-Screen-Client is an Android application designed to receive and display pixel data streamed from the Screen-Capture desktop application.
-This allows your Android device to function as a secondary screen for your Windows machine.
+Second-Screen-Client is an Desktop and Android application designed to receive and display pixel data streamed from the Screen-Capture desktop application.
+This allows your other device to function as a secondary screen for your Windows machine.
 Make sure to have the [Screen-Capture desktop application](https://github.com/0CottonBuds/Screen-Capture) installed and running on your Windows computer.

 ## Features